Albert Henry Loeb: Leopold and Loeb murder trial

-In 1924, Loeb's third son Richard, and Richard's friend Nathan Leopold, kidnapped and killed Bobby Franks, a 14-year-old neighborhood boy.
+On May 21, 1924, Loeb's second son Richard, and Richard's friend Nathan Leopold, kidnapped and killed Bobby Franks, a 14-year-old neighborhood boy.
 Upon his son's arrest, the elder Loeb contacted attorney Charles Lederer, who was a member of Loeb's former law firm and active in Chicago politics.
 Lederer, who maintained a personal friendship with the Cook County District Attorney, requested on Loeb's behalf that the D.A. release Richard Loeb, but the request was refused.
 The Loeb family considered retaining Lederer and Lederer's law partner (and former U.S. Senator) J. Hamilton Lewis to defend Leopold and Loeb since both were well-known Chicago trial lawyers.
 However, the firm declined due to the relationship with the elder Loeb and client Sears, Roebuck and Co.
 Instead, the Loeb family retained Clarence Darrow.

 Albert Loeb had suffered an initial heart attack a few days before the murder of Bobby Franks and remained in poor health.
 He accordingly retired to the family's Charlevoix estate and remained there in seclusion during the period of the trial.
 During his enforced absence Loeb's brother Jacob and eldest son Allan represented the family, attending the court hearings while liaising with Darrow and other involved parties.

 The elder Loeb made a partial recovery at Charlevoix and returned to Chicago shortly after the conclusion of the trial.
 However he died of a second heart attack on October 28, 1924, less than two months after his son Richard was sentenced to life plus ninety-nine years on September 10.